Climatologist Ian Black retiring after 33 years with CBC Ottawa | CBC News

 After 33 years of forecasts, CBC Ottawa climatologist Ian Black is stepping away from the green screen.

-Thursday marks Ian's last newscast as CBC Ottawa's climatologist to cap a career that started in 1989.
+Thursday marks his last newscast as CBC Ottawa's climatologist to cap a career that started in 1989.

 At a time when everyone in the newsroom was smoking and using typewriters, Black had his trusty chalk to draw up weather patterns.

-He says he can thank his analysis of TV weather reporting for his senior honours thesis, which helped him keep up with inevitable changes that come with time and technology.
+He said he can thank his analysis of TV weather reporting for his senior honours thesis, which helped him keep up with inevitable changes that come with time and technology.

 As a self-described weather geek, he has been excited by developments in technology that have made TV weather forecasting what he thought it could be today.

-He is the only forecaster in Ottawa endorsed by the Canadian Metrological and Oceanographic Society, and he was the first ever broadcaster to get that honour.
+He is the only forecaster in Ottawa endorsed by the Canadian Metrological and Oceanographic Society and was the first ever broadcaster to get that honour.

 Black is clearly endorsed by his audience — the man has almost 250,000 Twitter followers.
 That's 100,000 more than Ottawa Public Health.